-Right whales summer off New England and Nova Scotia.
+Right whales spend the summer off New England and Nova Scotia.
 In November, some of the females, a few adult males and assorted juveniles migrate south for the winter.
 By December, they're acting like tourists, lolling around the beaches off Florida's northern coast.
 The whales, however, are here on serious business: Some of the females are pregnant and it is in these waters that northern right whales give birth to calves and nurse them.
 In March, it's time to head north again.

 About 100 to 150 whales make the visit to Florida shores each year, according to Joy Hampp, who has been project coordinator for the Marineland Right Whale Project for the past decade.